kipcole9/url/README.md

 The basic API is `URL.parse/1`.
 The function `URL.format/1` is delegated to the URI module.

+Of course these are really URI's, not URL's but its a reasonable choice of name given that [WHATWG](https://en.wikipedia.org/wiki/WHATWG) prefers URL over URI:

+> Standardize on the term URL.
+URI and IRI [Internationalized Resource Identifier]
+> are just confusing.
+In practice a single algorithm is used for both so keeping
+> them distinct is not helping anyone.
+URL also easily wins the search result
+> popularity contest

 ## Examples

 Parse a geo URL: